ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 7. *Volumes must confirm*: The volumes must confirm along with the prices, i.e. in an uptrend the volume rises with price and falls with it; In a downtrend, volumes increase as the price falls and reduce when the price increases.

-8. *Sideways markets can substituted secondary markets*: Markets may remain saideways for an extended period and this can be substituted for a secondary trend.
+8. *Sideways markets can substituted secondary markets*: Markets may remain sideways for an extended period and this can be substituted for a secondary trend.

 9. *The closing price is the most sacred*: Close is the most sacred as this is what the market decided the stock was worth literally at the end of the day.